 TCS Aptitude Questions – TCS NQT Previous Year Questions

 TCS releases the previous year’s question papers for their aptitude tests.
 These question papers can be a valuable resource for preparing for the tests.
-You can find previous year’s question papers for TCS assessment tests on the TCS website.
+You can find the previous year’s question papers for TCS assessment tests on the TCS website.

 TCS Aptitude Questions PDF – Solved

-Check out these solved previous year’s question papers of TCS Aptitude Questions.
+Check out these solved previous year’s question papers of TCS aptitude questions.

 Question 1: In a class, the average height of boys is 165 cm, and the average height of girls is 155 cm.
 If the average height of the whole class is 160 cm, what is the ratio of boys to girls in the class?